 Dynamic Energy System Simulation (DESS) analyses the behaviour of possible future energy system designs or architectures.
-It utilises a first-of-a-kind simulation tool developed by Energy Systems Catapult called EnergyPath® Operations (EPO).
+It utilises a first-of-a-kind simulation asset developed by Energy Systems Catapult called EnergyPath® Operations (EPO).

 DESS takes outputs from the Dynamic Energy System Architecting process and enables: